mattermost/mattermost-handbook/operations/operations/company-cadence.md

   <tbody></tbody>
 </table>

-1. Vice Chair works 1-1 with presenters to prepare for them.
+1. Chair works 1-1 with presenters to prepare for them.
-2. Team members can share  meeting agenda topics with Vice Chair via direct message.
+2. Team members can share  meeting agenda topics with Chair via direct message.
 Must be shared at least 24 hours prior to meeting start and be aligned with the meeting objectives above.

 **2 - T-2:** Chair and Vice Chair meet to review agenda.
 Vice Chair posts draft agenda to [Customer Obs Prep channel](https://community-release.mattermost.com/private-core/channels/cust-obs-prep) and labels it as 50% draft.

 **3 - T-1:** COM prep meeting held with Chair, Co-Chairs and Vice Chair and review the following items:

 1. Meeting starts with thematic goal, including the theme statement, defining objectives, and actions the company is taking towards the goal.
-2. YouTweetInFace is drafted.
-This should include relevant hashtags to draw attention and spread the word about Mattermost to a wider audience.
+2. Good News is shared by the Marketing Team
 3. Introductions for each Week 2 Welcome are confirmed by PeopleOps.
    1. If new hire or manager is away, introduction is postponed to the following meeting.
    2. New team members are introduced on their second week by their manager, including name, role, what they're working on, timezone, additional info as appropriate \(max 2 minutes\).